Return To Practice: Licensure Administration

 • act as a Responsible Member for a permit holder

-During this period, if your work involves developing professional work products (PWPs) requiring authentication, a licensed professional in good standing may authenticate the PWPs after conducting a thorough review and deeming them to be acceptable.
+During this period, if your work involves developing PWPs requiring authentication, a licensed professional in good standing may authenticate the PWPs after conducting a thorough review and deeming them to be acceptable.

-• The Practice Review Board is responsible for removing practice restrictions and conditions placed on an APEGA registrant.
-Once you fulfil a practice restriction or condition, you must submit supporting documentation to demonstrate proof of completion and apply to have it removed.
+The Practice Review Board is responsible for removing practice restrictions and conditions placed on an APEGA registrant.
+Once you have fulfilled the required practice restrictions and conditions, you must submit supporting documentation as proof of completion and apply to have them removed.
 APEGA may request additional information.

 To have your practice restriction or condition removed, please send your inquiries to the Licensure Administration contact listed in your decision letter.